TatianaBakwenye/Interpretation_package/README.md

 │
 ├── visualization/               # Contains plots generated after running execute scripts │
-├── interpretation_time.py  # Main script defining classes and functions for interpretation over time │
+├── interpretation_time.py  # Main script defining classes and methods for interpretation over time │
-└── execute_interpretation_time.py  # Script to execute classes and functions from interpretation_over_time.py with synthetic data
+└── execute_interpretation_time.py  # Script to execute classes and methods from interpretation_over_time.py with synthetic data
 ```
 #### Key Components:
 - ShapleyFeaturePlot: Generates and saves Shapley feature importance plots, both for all data points and for specific individual observations (id values).
 -
 #### Arguments Explanation:
 #### ShapleyFeaturePlot Class:
 - df_shap (DataFrame): A pandas DataFrame containing Shapley values for each feature.
 The rows represent observations, and the columns represent features.
-The Shapley values indicate the contribution of each feature to the model's predictions.
-Note that the date column should be transformed into the index column.
+The Shapley values indicate the contribution of each feature to the model's predictions. **Note that the date column should be transformed into the index column.**
 - id_column (str): The name of the column containing unique identifiers (e.g., 'id') for the observations in df_shap.
 ##### Methods:
 ###### _plot_shapley(): This method generates a Shapley feature importance plot based on the Shapley values for the features of the dataset over time.
 It visualizes the contribution of each feature to the model's prediction, breaking it down into positive and negative contributions.